anoma/nspec/docs/node_architecture/networking/index.md

 or by joining the domain and participating in the intra-domain protocols.
-For both type of requests, a node needs to know about one or more domain members to send the request to, which can be discovered either via the [[Clustering#clustering]] protocol, or via a lookup request that is routed in the inter_domain overlay using a greedy routing algorithm by the [[Domain Routing#domain_routing]] protocol.
+For both type of requests, a node needs to know about one or more domain members to send the request to, which can be discovered either via the [[Clustering#clustering]] protocol, or via a lookup request that is routed in the inter_domain overlay using a greedy routing algorithm by the [[Domain Routing#domain-routing]] protocol.
 Both methods use domain membership similarity as a distance metric.

 </div>